Run control¶

 A formula to determine which projection nodes from the projection node tree to run.

 When results are needed from a projection node that is excluded by this filter, the result files of a previous run will be used if available.
 Otherwise, the run will be stopped early with an error message.
+See reusing results from previous runs for how Autory decides whether to recalculate, reuse, or ignore a projection node.

 Not to be confused with OutputProjectionNodeFilter.

 This prevents certain projection nodes from being run.
-If you want them to run, but not be included in the output,
+If you want them to run, but not

-use OutputProjectionNodeFilter instead.
+be included in the output, use OutputProjectionNodeFilter instead.

 RunStartValnType¶